 - Behaviour Policy

+- Online Safety Policy

 - Child Protection and Safeguarding Policy

 - Social, Emotional and Mental Health (SEMH) Policy

-- PSHE/RSE Policy

-- Child-friendly Anti-bullying Policy

-- SEND policy

-- Health and Safety Policy
+- Relationships and Sex Education (RSE) Policy

-- Attendance Policy

 - Suspension and Exclusion Policy

 2. Definitions

 For the purpose of this policy, "bullying" is defined as 'The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 It can happen face to face or online'.